BuildForSDGCohort2/Team-358-technical/README.md

 <ul>
   <li> Firstly, the camera feeds the image data into a sensing device that is connected to the system. </li>
   <li> Secondly, the system identifies meaningful gestures from an established gesture library where each gesture is matched to a system command by the user. </li>
   <li> Thirdly, the system connects each registered hand gesture, interprets the gesture and uses the library to identify meaningful gestures that match the library.
-Finally, once the gesture has been interpreted, the system executes the command or function correlated to the specific gesture. <li>
+Finally, once the gesture has been interpreted, the system executes the command or function correlated to the specific gesture. </li>

 </ul>
 </p>